vtrevisa/Libft/README.md

 # INTRODUCTION

-The LIBFT project consists in personal library in C that contains the functions that we will use along the course.
-We started with some basic functions and we will adding more functions as we built them.
-These functions must work a the originals besides the new ones.
+The LIBFT project consists in creating a personal library in C that contains the functions that we will use along the course.
+I started with some basic functions and i will be adding more functions as i buid them.
+The recreated function need to work the same as the originals.

 ## HOW TO USE
 * Clone the repo ```git clone https://github.com/vtrevisa/Libft```